anthbapt/MOSAIK/README.rst

 7. Launch the stitching by pressing the "**Stitch**" button.
 8. Wait until the stitching process finishes.
 There is no indicator that shows the stitching is running, except for the loading cursor.
 Therefore, avoid clicking the "**Stitch**" button multiple times.
 Once the stitching is complete, a message will appear in the right panel.
 9. When the stitching is finished, the output directory contains an "**images**" folder with all the FOVs across different fluorescent channels, and a "**targets.hdf5**" file that stores the transcripts.
-10. To load your Napari project, restart Napari 0.4.17 and drag the project folder — which contains both the "**images**" folder and the "**targets.hdf5**" file into the Napari window.
+10. To load your Napari project, restart Napari 0.4.17 and drag the project folder, which contains both the "**images**" folder and the "**targets.hdf5**" file into the Napari window.

+11. When the project folder is loaded, several panels allow the user to visualize the different information from the CosMx run:

+    * **Morphology Images** panel allows adding fluorescent channels (panel on the right).
+    * **RNA Transcripts** panel allows adding transcripts (panel on the right).
+    * **Layer list** allows controlling the different objects, including transcripts, fluorescent channels, and segmentation (panel on the left).
+    * **Layer controls** panel allows adjusting the visualization of the different objects (panel on the left).

 SpatialData object overview:
 ------------------------------